Caskets (band): 2023–2024: Reflections and continued touring

 On 25 August 2023, Caskets released their follow-up album Reflections.
 Several singles were released beforehand.
 Throughout 2023, the band played numerous concerts as support for We Came as Romans on their EU/UK tour in May, as well as a support act for Blessthefall (3 August 2023 to 7 September 2023).
 From 20 November to 14 December, the band played 18 concerts in Europe and the United Kingdom as a support act for Of Mice & Men.
 Shortly after the end of the last concert of the tour leg on the European mainland, they announced that they would participate in "The Deathless Tour" (13 March to 30 April 2024) by Set It Off, supporting them along with Crown the Empire and Death by Romy.

 On 25 February 2024, they announced the departure of founding member and bassist Christopher McIntosh.
 On 28 February, the band announced that they would play the Aftershock Festival in Sacramento, California.
 On 7 March, the band announced their own headlining tour in Australia supported by The Home Team.
 On 27 June, Caskets announced their first headlining tour of the United States and Canada, scheduled from 10 September to 16 October.

 2025–present: The Only Heaven You’ll Know

 On 7 May 2025, Caskets released the song "Make Me a Martyr".
 On 24 July, the band released their second single of the year, "The Only Heaven You'll Know."
 That same day, their third studio album, The Only Heaven You'll Know, was announced, scheduled for 7 November.
+In March and April 2026, they will join Aviana as supporting acts for the Silence Follows Tour in the United States and Canada headlined by Erra and Currents.

+Influences

+Caskets have cited influences including Holding Absence, Fightstar, Spiritbox, I Prevail, Architects, Trivium, Avenged Sevenfold, Funeral for a Friend, Slaves, Incubus, Sum 41, Lewis Capaldi, Aaron Spears, the Weeknd, John Mayer and synthwave.